iron-meteor/iron-router/README.md

 });
 ```

-The argument to `waitOn` can be a subscription handle, or an array of
+The value of `waitOn` can be a subscription handle, an array of subscription
+handles or a function that returns a subscription handle or array of
 subscription handles.
 A subscription handle is what gets returned when you call
 `Meteor.subscribe`.

-If you need to pass parameters to subscriptions you can pass them in an action function you specified in the route configuration.
+If you need to pass route parameters to subscriptions you can pass them in an
+action function you specified in the route configuration.

 ```js
 Router.map(function(){
   this.route('showPost',{